davidguva/random-ae-tools-by-dewey/README.md

-# Random AE Tools by David
+# Random AE Tools by dewey

-"Random AE Tools by David" is a ScriptUI panel for Adobe After Effects designed to simplify and automate tasks using expressions and utilities, enhancing workflow efficiency for motion graphics artists.
+"Random AE Tools by dewey" is a ScriptUI panel for Adobe After Effects designed to simplify and automate tasks using expressions and utilities, enhancing workflow efficiency for motion graphics artists.

 ## Features